5/1/2025

 Stephen Wiley

 Yeah, good morning.
 Thanks for taking the questions.
-I guess with the understanding that the commercial history here in WIM is a bit abbreviated thus far.
-Is there anything you can say about just patient persistency and compliance that you're seeing?
+I guess with the understanding that the commercial history here in WAM is a bit abbreviated thus far, is there anything that you can say about just patient persistency and compliance that you're seeing?

 speaker